raganwald/wood_and_stones/readme.md

 ![Start][start]

 If you want, you can give nicknames for each player.
 If you don't, you will be "Black" and "White" respectively.

-Choose a board size, handicap, and game to play.
+Choose game to play, a board size, and setup.
 "Classic Go" is exactly what you think it is.
 The other options are why I had the stones to call this "World of Go."
 Click "play" and you can start your game.

 ![White to Play][white_to_play]